 A refreshing twist on a summer classic.
 Serve this sweet and spicy watermelon salsa in a simple carved watermelon bowl to really wow your guests!
+(Skip to recipe.)

 Don't you love it when old (not in age or spirit - just in the fact we've known them since high school!) friends drop in to visit?